 Your users are aware that the image you project has a great influence on their own.
-That is why they are looking for suppliers and collaborators who, in addition to providing quality products and services, provide them with extra added value in the form of an improvement in their image and fruitful and enriching collaboration ties at all levels.
+That's why they are looking for suppliers and collaborators who, in addition to providing quality products and services, provide them with extra added value in the form of an improvement in their image and fruitful and enriching collaboration ties at all levels.

 Some considerations for B2B negotiations